rohbotics/pifi/README.md

 * If any of the pending connections are visible, connect to them, and remove them from pending
 * Otherwise look for an existing AP mode definiton and start it
 * If there is no existing AP mode definition create one with the configuration in `/etc/pifi/default_ap.em` (SSID:`<HOSTNAME><4HEX>`   and password:'robotseverywhere').
 (Where `<HOSTNAME>` is the hostname of the system and `<4HEX>` is the last 4 digits of the device mac address.)
+* If AP mode was not started, and a button is configured, wait for a button press to start AP mode

 ## Connecting to a network while in AP mode
 Connect to the ap mode wifi (default `<HOSTNAME><4HEX>`, password robotseverywhere) on your laptop.
 (Where `<HOSTNAME>` is the hostname of the system and `<4HEX>` is the last 4 digits of the device mac address.)